Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Challenges and Opportunities

 \begin{itemize} \item \textbf{AC Arc Fault Detection}: The adaptive arc identification system has been enhanced and is now accessible, leveraging machine learning techniques.
 The SVM has strong robustness and possesses the ability to efficiently acquire knowledge and categorize limited sample sizes.
 Arc fault detection is accomplished by providing spectral characteristics or other relevant parameters as input to the SVM \cite{han2021recognition}.
 This study presents a recognition approach that utilizes kernel principal component analysis (KPCA) and firefly algorithm optimized support vector machine (FA-SVM).
 KPCA was employed as a method to effectively distinguish between the harmonics and load noise disturbances present in the voltage and current signals.
 The kurtosis and skewness of the 5th and 6th major components were utilized as arc fault characteristics.
 The FA-SVM was developed with the purpose of detecting and identifying arc faults.
 In \cite{9206574}, a series arc fault detection and line selection technique for a multi-load system based on RNN was put forward.
 The authors developed a method for quick and continuous detection, as well as a method for correcting classification results based on probability which gave them an accuracy of 98.7\%.
 A novel SAF detection model using a CNN was introduced to efficiently and precisely detect the series arc fault in a three-phase motor with a frequency converter load (TMFCL) circuit.
 The point-by-point isometric mapping technique was introduced as a means to generate the input matrix.
 The model's lightweight architecture was achieved through the utilization of constraint building blocks and depth-wise separable convolutions.
 The level of difficulty and expected performance of convolution operators was conducted using a roofline model.
 Based on an analysis of the operators' runtime, the researchers in \cite{wang2023line} identified and designated the most efficient lightweight SAF identification model as SAFNet.
 In \cite{9431207} A novel approach was proposed for detecting series arc faults and selecting phases, utilizing single-phase current.
 The integration of the Fractional Fourier Transform (FRFT) and the two-level block SVD is highly effective in extracting arc fault detection and achieving phase selection.
 A way for finding arc fault that combines the channel attention mechanism and the residual network model is outlined in \cite{gao2023fault}.
 This research presents a novel module called one-dimensional depth separable convolution (1D-DS) that aims to decrease the number of parameters in a network model and lower the inference time for individual prediction samples.
 The accuracy of their model was found to be 98.07\%.

 \item \textbf{DC Arc Fault Detection}: The authors in \cite{sung2022tl} put forward a two-stage training strategy for a transfer learning-based low-energy arc-fault detection network (TL-LEDarcNet) to identify series DC arc-faults.
-A lightweight one-dimensional convolutional neural network and a one-layer LSTM network were created to detect low-energy arc faults using only sensed current information and got an accuracy of 95.8\%. \end{itemize} Table \ref{tab:non_linear} displays the comparison of approaches employed by various researchers about nonlinear loads.
+A lightweight one-dimensional convolutional neural network and a one-layer LSTM network were created to detect low-energy arc faults using only sensed current information and got an accuracy of 95.8\%. \end{itemize}